Missing Link (comics): Time-traveling Missing Link

-The Missing Link came from a post-apocalyptic Earth which was ravaged by an atomic war.
+The Missing Link was originally from an Earth which was ravaged by an atomic war.
 He travels back in time to get an insight into Earth's past and arrives on an uncharted island in the Pacific Ocean.
-Three unnamed scientists exploring the island at the time discover him where they thought was a prehistoric ancestor of mankind.
-They bring him back with them to civilization.
-It takes them months to communicate with him.
-He does not talk to avoid meddling with the past.
-The Missing Link finally breaks down and begs for the scientists to take him back to the island.
-Once they are back on the island, the Missing Link reveals that he came from the future where a great atomic war had changed all of humanity.
-Before disappearing into his time machine, he begs the scientists to find a way to end all warfare.
+Three unnamed scientists exploring the island at the time discover him, thinking he is a prehistoric human ancestor.
+They bring him back to civilization, spending months to figure out how to communicate with the being not knowing that the Missing Link chooses not to talk to avoid meddling with the past.
+The Missing Link eventually breaks down and begs for the scientists to return him to the island.
+Once back there, he reveals that he came from the future where a great atomic war had changed all of humanity.
+Before disappearing into his time machine, he begs the scientists to learn how to end all warfare.